Go lang conditionals, functions

 Guard Clauses leverage the ability to return

-through a loop) to make nested conditionals one-dimensional.
+early from a function to make nested conditionals one-dimensional.
 Instead of using if/else chains, we just return early from the function at the end of each conditional block.

 func divide(dividend, divisor int) (int, error) {